rpevey/evolio/_posts/2025-02-14-journal-club-Pai-22.markdown

 ### Stay Connected

 If you’re a student, researcher, or just a science enthusiast, I’d love to hear your thoughts.
-Reach out or subscribe for more deep dives into brain research, data storytelling, and big data reanalysis.
+Reach out or follow along via RSS for more deep dives into brain research, data storytelling, and big data reanalysis.